 A 64-bit number used for matching Registration Requests with Registration Replies, and for protecting against replay attacks of registration messages.
-The value is based on the Identification field from the Registration Request message from the mobile node, and on the style of replay protection used in the security context between the mobile node and its home agent (defined by the mobility security association between them, and SPI value in the Mobile-Home Authentication Extension).
-See Sections 5.4 and 5.6.
+The value is based on the Identification field from the Registration Request message from the mobile node, and on the style of replay protection used in the security context between the mobile node and its home agent (defined by the mobility security association between them, and SPI value in the authorization-enabling extension).
+See Sections 5.4 and 5.7.